 I thank my God upon every remembrance of you, always in every prayer of mine making request for you all with joy…

 In Paul’s first imprisonment in Rome, he was under house arrest.
 The Romans had a practical financial plan.
-Prisoners who had resources payed for their own imprisonment costs.
+Prisoners who had resources paid for their own imprisonment costs.
 The initial purpose of this letter is to thank the congregation in Philippi for their financial support.

 This was the first church Paul planted in Europe.
 Philippi was a Roman military city where Paul had experienced a severe beating and imprisonment.
 The warden of the prison and his family would’ve been there at church when this letter was read.
 The members no doubt expected “JOY.”
 After all, Paul, and his co-worker, Silas, had been singing praises to God (probably a Psalm of David) at midnight, their feet and hands securely fastened, when an earthquake hit the city and the shaking set them free.
 Read Acts 16:9-40.

 PRAYER FOR TODAY: